Cath Shaw, Founder

 - All scripted learning experiences within the Positive Living Skills programs are worded and phrased intentionally with positive language patterns, and the concepts within the Positive Living Skills program relate to and therefore ‘prime’ participants for the other concepts.

-(2) Distributed Practice, a learning strategy where practice is broken up into a number of short sessions spread over a longer period of time - The aim is for teachers or educators to make Positive Living Skills a part of daily teaching at least once each week.
-To build:
+(2) Distributed Practice, a learning strategy where practice is broken up into a number of short sessions spread over a longer period of time - The aim is for educators to make Positive Living Skills a part of daily teaching at least once each week.
+These work to build:

 The purpose of the Positive Living Skills Initiative is to help children learn a range of preventative and practical mental wellbeing skills and strategies so they can become adults who live as participating and contributing members of thriving communities.
 At the same time we are committed to supporting educators and families.

 Young children are building neural pathways every day, as they learn everything from washing their hands to reading and writing.
-The Positive Living Skills programs are based on a range of practical and universal tools and proven concepts, which when applied with the principles of of priming and distributed practice, can help young people to build long term positive and practical habits to help them look after their mental health, and maximise their ability to learn and achieve, and ultimately reach their potential.
+The Positive Living Skills programs are evidence-based and developed based on a range of practical and universal tools and proven concepts, which when applied with the principles of of priming and distributed practice, can help young people build long term positive and practical habits to help them look after their mental health, and maximise their ability to learn and achieve, and cooperate with others as they move toward their potential.

-The teacher-led Positive Living Skills programs are made up of evidence based concepts, skills and activities that will help children build a lifelong skillset to self-direct their own thinking processes, emotions, actions and outcomes.
+The teacher-led Positive Living Skills program help children build a lifelong skillset to self-direct their own thinking processes, emotions, actions and outcomes.

 Our initiative also addressees the growing rates of stress and burn out currently being experienced by educators, and also assists families to build their levels of mental wellbeing.